schemacrawler/SchemaCrawler-Tutorials/schemacrawler-examples/steps/step1.md

 -----

-This step show you how to download SchemaCrawler, and run the examples.
+This step shows you how to download SchemaCrawler, and run the examples.

 -----